-In the third installment of his new dirty gravel bike series, where he sets out to cycle and explore the rail trails of southern Ontario, Rob Brodey heads to the Lake Erie & Northern Electric Railway trail near Brantford.
+In the third installment of his special dirty gravel bike series, where he sets out to cycle and explore the rail trails of southern Ontario, Rob Brodey heads to the Lake Erie & Northern Electric Railway trail near Brantford.

 Story and Photos by Robert Brodey